coredns/policy/README.md

 *Firewall* and other associated policy plugins in this repository are *external* plugins, which means they are not included in CoreDNS releases.
 To use the plugins in this repository, you'll need to build a CoreDNS image with the plugins you want to add included in the plugin list.
 In a nutshell you'll need to:
 * Clone <https://github.com/coredns/coredns> release, e.g., ` git clone -b v1.6.9 --depth 1 https://github.com/coredns/coredns .`
-* Add this plugin to [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg) per instructions therein.
+* Add this plugin (`firewall:github.com/coredns/policy/plugin/firewall`), and any desired policy engines to [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg) per instructions therein.
 Order in this file is important, as it dictates the order of plugin execution when processing a query.
 The firewall plugin should execute before plugins that generate responses.
 * `make -f Makefile.release DOCKER=your-docker-repo release`
 * `make -f Makefile.release DOCKER=your-docker-repo docker`
 * `make -f Makefile.release DOCKER=your-docker-repo docker-push`